kubeflow/community/INCLUSIVITY.md

 The Kubeflow community is a global group of contributors with a wide variety of backgrounds.
 As such, leaders are expected to take purposeful steps to ensure sustainability of the collaborative space.
 This is essential for project health and future growth.
-Expectations of community leaders are as follows:
+We expect all community members, and especially leaders, to practice and grow in the areas covered in this document.

 ## Carve out space